Ann Kettle

 Elizabeth Peddie Steele Hutton was one of the first two women to graduate M.A. with Honours in History from St Andrews.
 She graduated with First class honours in 1903.
 She spent over…

-[caption id="attachment_90" align="alignright" width="185"] Image from Shirley Kelly, “‘Researchers Couldn’t Be Sure of a Job over a Year’—Edith Johnston-Liik on a Half-Century Project,” Books Ireland, no. 250, 2002, p.
-153. As far…
+Edith Mary Johnston, MA 1951 PhD 1956 (later, Mrs Liik) Edith Johnston-Liik (from Shirley Kelly, “‘Researchers Couldn’t Be Sure of a Job over a Year’—Edith Johnston-Liik on a Half-Century Project,” Books Ireland,…

-Elizabeth Alexandra Menzies, MA 1949, PhD 1954 Elizabeth Menzies was the third woman to have been awarded a Ph.D. in History from St Andrews (although she seems to have been based at…
+Elizabeth Alexandra Menzies, MA 1949, PhD 1954 (later, Mrs Johnson) Elizabeth Menzies (1928-2008) was the third woman to have been awarded a Ph.D. in History from St Andrews (although she seems to…

-Edith Edgar MacQueen (1900-1977) appears to have been the first woman historian to be awarded a Ph.D. in History by the University of St Andrews.
-She submitted her thesis in 1927, on…
+Edith Edgar MacQueen (1900-1977) MA 1922, PhD 1927 (later Mrs Haden-Guest, later Lady Haden-Guest) Edith MacQueen appears to have been the first woman historian to be awarded a Ph.D. in History by…

-1890s 1900s 1910s 1920s 1930s 1940s 1950s 1960s 1970s 1980s 1990s Administration Alumni Ancient History Archaeology Assistant authorship BBC Colonial History Ecclesiastical History Exams firsts funding HamiltonHall jobs Joint Hons JointHons Lecturer Leverhulme Fellowship Life Story Medieval Modern Norse History North Sea History PhD Promotion Publishing REF Research Research Students Scandinavian History Scottish History Seminars Senior Lecturer Staff statistics st leonards Teaching Thesis Travel tutorials Undergraduates UniHall USA Vikings Wardens World War I World War II
+1890s 1900s 1910s 1920s 1930s 1940s 1950s 1960s 1970s 1980s 1990s 2000s academic Administration Alumni Ancient History Archaeology Assistant authorship BBC Colonial History Ecclesiastical History Exams firsts funding HamiltonHall jobs Joint Hons JointHons Lecturer Leverhulme Fellowship Life Story Medieval Modern Norse History North Sea History PhD Promotion Publishing REF Research Research Students Scandinavian History Scottish History Seminars Senior Lecturer Staff statistics st leonards Teaching Thesis Travel tutorials Undergraduates UniHall USA Vikings Wardens World War I World War II